ElixirTeSS/mTeSS-X/index.md

 ### Project team members
-Carole Goble (Principle Investigator, The University of Manchester), Oliver Knodel (Helmholtz-Zentrum Dresden-Rossendorf), Finn Bacall (The University of Manchester), Phil Reed (The University of Manchester), Munazah Andrabi (The University of Manchester), Maria Doyle (University of Limerick), Hedi Peterson (TARTU ULIKOOL)
+Carole Goble (Principle Investigator, The University of Manchester), Oliver Knodel (Helmholtz-Zentrum Dresden-Rossendorf), Finn Bacall (The University of Manchester), Phil Reed (The University of Manchester), Munazah Andrabi (The University of Manchester), Kenneth Rioja (CERN), Maria Doyle (University of Limerick), Hedi Peterson (TARTU ULIKOOL)